Mimris/mimris/src/posts/011-OSDU5-Import.md

 ---
-title: 'OSDU Modelling 5: Schema Modelling'
+title: 'OSDU 5: Schema Modelling'
 date: 'May 31, 2024'
 excerpt: 'Import and define the Schema types to be used.
 OSDU Entitytypes with Properties and Relationships (Proxies).'
 cover_image: 'images/posts/osdu/image11-1.png'
 ---

 ### Define the WellAcquisition OSDU Types